MadscienceFTW/IKCharGen/readme.txt

-My first program for character creation.
+My first program for character creation for the Iron Kingdoms Full Metal Fantasy RPG.